 The Geylang Serai was initially a lemongrass plantation estate cultivated by Alsagoff and Company – a company founded by an Arab family in 1848.
-After merging with another 1,000-acre land in Geylang Serai, it became the largest estate in the area stretching from Geylang Serai to Jalan Eunos.
+After merging with another 1,000-acre land in Geylang Serai, it became the largest estate in the area, stretching from Geylang Serai to Jalan Eunos.

-After the lemongrass industry failed in the mid 19th century, the factory was closed and subsequently converted into the Eastern terminal of Singapore’s first tramline.
-Today, Geylang is composed of north and south sections, divided by Geylang Road with lanes extending perpendicularly from the main road.
+After the lemongrass industry failed in the mid-19th century, the factory was closed and subsequently converted into the Eastern terminal of Singapore’s first tramline.
+Today, Geylang is composed of north and south sections, divided by Geylang Road, with lanes extending perpendicularly from the main road.

 What’s Special About Geylang?

-Aside from being Singapore’s infamous red-light district, Geylang provides a different view of a hectic day and night due to a combination of scenery which includes shophouses, durian stalls, foreign workers’ quarters, and karaoke lounges.
+Aside from being Singapore’s infamous red-light district, Geylang provides a different view of a hectic day and night due to a combination of scenery, which includes shophouses, durian stalls, foreign workers’ quarters, and karaoke lounges.

 Additionally, the shophouses along Geylang Road are protected by the government to preserve its Malay cultural heritage.
 In the 2000s, the government decided to restore the shophouses in Geylang Serai.
-It’s now a centre with a distinct cultural identity and remains one of the busiest and largest wet markets in Singapore.
+It’s now a center with a distinct cultural identity and remains one of the busiest and largest wet markets in Singapore.